sahib/rmlint/docs/tutorial.rst

     everything between are data-dictionaries.
 This format was chosen to allow application to parse the output in realtime while ``rmlint`` is still running.

-    The header contains information about the proram invocation, while the footer contains statistics about the program-run.
+    The header contains information about the program invocation, while the footer contains statistics about the program-run.
 Every data element has a type which identifies its lint type (you can lookup all types here_).